 Using icebreakers in remote meetings is a must if you want to build rapport with your distributed team.
 But what do those icebreakers look like in action?

-Here are a few examples of rapport-building icebreakers to kick off your remote meetings, courtesy of the experts:
+Here are a few examples of the best “distributed team icebreakers” to kick off your conference calls, courtesy of the experts:

 Break the ice, build rapport, and build a thriving remote team